 Carpal Tunnel Syndrome

-The wrist is one of the most common places for ganglions to occur in the body.
-They are fluid filled sacs that usually appear around a joint or tendon.
-It is unclear as to why they form but most are painless and will disappear on their own so no treatment is needed.
-Others can compress on the surrounding tissue and cause pain and numbness, this is when treatment and sometimes surgical treatment is needed.
+The wrist is one of the most common places for ganglion to occur in the body.
+Ganglion are fluid filled sacs that usually appear around a joint or tendon.
+Most are painless and disappear but treatment can be required if you are experiencing pain.

 Symptoms: Pain and numbness is experienced in the hand and in some instances a lump in the wrist is visible.
 Weakness in the hand, along with a difficulty of gripping objects.

 Treatment: Extremity mobilization, dry needling, massage and taping techniques can all help to relieve symptoms.
 An exercise program and lifestyle advice will also assist to avoid recurrence.

 Prognosis: Most ganglions do go on their own, but some may require surgery.